-Weather conditions this spring and summer in the region appear to have been favorable for a certain kind of poisoning that can affect cattle on pasture.
+Weather conditions common to many spring and summer seasons in our region can be favorable for a certain kind of poisoning that can affect cattle on pasture.
 Cool, damp spring weather followed by warmer temperatures favors grasses becoming infected with ergot bodies.

 About Ergot Bodies

-Ergot bodies appear as dark brown to black growths replacing the seed heads of grasses and grains.
+Ergot bodies appear as dark-brown to black growths replacing the seed heads of grasses and grains (Figure 1).
 The growths vary from the size of a seed kernel to several times its size.
 Ergot bodies result from infection of the grain by a fungus called Claviceps purpurea.
 Claviceps grows well in warm weather and infects over 200 species of grasses throughout the country.
-Examples of plant species infected include wheat, barley, oats, brome grass, and wheatgrass, to name a few.
+Examples of plant species infected include wheat, barley, oats, brome grass and wheatgrass to name a few.

 Diagnosis & Management